socphoenix/lemmy_nhl_bot/README.md

 ## Usage:
 Before starting bot.py, please make sure to run config.py!
 It is needed to save your login token and teamID/community Name.
 Without these the script will crash!
-This script will also make use of a plemmy feature that is not upstream yet.
+This script can also make use of a plemmy feature that is not upstream yet.
 You will need to run:
 > git clone https://github.com/socphoenix/plemmy.git
 >
 > cd plemmy